Take action this essential tremor awareness month

 In successful procedures, patients see an average improvement of 75% in their hand tremor.

-Essential tremor is a neurological movement disorder that affects one million people in the UK and millions more worldwide.
+Essential tremor is a neurological movement disorder affecting around one million people in the UK and millions worldwide.
+It causes rhythmic shaking in the hands, head, voice or other parts of the body, and often worsens over time.

 How it works